 I knew I was destined for a closet bursting at the seams when, as a child, I would gravitate towards old issues of Vogue rather than the cartoony bright pages of Highlights.
-When I was thirteen, I went into a Nordstrom for the first time, and I had the kind of strangled breathing/starry eyed reaction that most people equate with love at first sight.
-(I was annoying enough to enthuse to the sales assistant in the BP section that I was their very own Holly Golightly, only enamored with the silver bags from Nordstrom rather than the light blue Tiffany boxes.)
+When I was thirteen, I went into a Nordstrom for the first time, and I had the kind of strangled breathing/starry-eyed reaction that most people equate with love at first sight.
+(I was annoyed enough to enthuse to the sales assistant in the BP section that I was their very own Holly Golightly, only enamored with the silver bags from Nordstrom rather than the light blue Tiffany boxes.)

 While there is no substitute for petting the cashmere sweaters after a long day of staring numbly at my computer, the rise of the internet has made my favorite hobby a lot cheaper to enjoy.
 Over the years, I’ve picked up tips and tricks to make my dollars stretch even further, and today, I’ll share that wisdom with you.

 When there are retailers you consistently return to, you’ll eventually learn their sale patterns.
 They become almost predictable, and it’s why, for most purchases, I never ever buy full price.
 If it’s meant to be, then it’ll get marked down in a few weeks, and I’ll be able to take it home at a huge discount.
 Stores like J.Crew or the Banana Republic–I feel like if they aren’t offering at least 25% off, then wait literally two days, and they will be again.
 But if you’re shopping luxury?
 Chances are, you’re not going to catch Louis Vuitton offering 25% off their entire site.
 For that, you’ll need to get a little more creative.